The Ishango Bone: Evidence for Intentional Arithmetic Design in the Upper Palaeolithic?: Structural Analysis of Column M and Its Relationship to Columns G and D

-Further observation suggested that by excluding the paired number 4 from each number pair in Column M, the remaining values show a sequential progression of 6, 7, 8, and 9, as illustrated in Figure 13.
+Further observation of Column M's values revealed that by excluding the paired value of 4 from each number pair, the remaining values display a sequential progression of 6, 7, 8, and 9.
+It was also found that when the same grouping method applied earlier to Columns G and D was used here, each pair in Column M likewise summed to 15, as shown in Figure 16.

-When the same numerical pairing was applied to these numbers, following the grouping rules used in Columns G and D, where the upper and lower numbers were summed together, as well as the two middle numbers, these grouped values also produced the sum of 15 (6 + 9 = 15 and 8 + 7 = 15), collectively yielding a total of 30.
-Notably, 15 is the only number absent from the arrangement in Columns G and D, which otherwise contains all available prime and odd numbers in that range.
+Notably, 15 is the only odd number absent from the numerical arrangement in Columns G and D, which otherwise contains all available prime and odd numbers within the range of 9 to 21.

-In summary, it needs to be emphasize that, while this contextual analysis of ancient Egyptian records has suggested potential links to numerology, calendrical, or time-keeping practices, these findings remain hypothetical and would require further contextualization through comparison with contemporary artifacts to be confirmed.
-More importantly, within the scope of this investigation, it also led to the hypothesis that the numbers in Column M may be mathematically related to their corresponding sums in Columns G and D via doubling sequences, which prompted an additional exploratory adjustment in Column M. The previously excluded number 15 from Columns G and D appeared as a grouped value in Column M when following the same grouping rules as in Columns G and D. The following section further investigates the relationship between all numerical values in Columns G, D, and M to assess whether any additional patterns could be observed following the final exploratory adjustment in Column M.
+In summary, this investigation led to the hypothesis that the numbers in Column M may not just be mathematically related to their corresponding sums in Columns G and D via doubling sequences, but that they seem to follow the same grouping rule as observed in Columns G and D. Furthermore, the previously excluded number 15 from Columns G and D appeared as a grouped value in Column M. \\ The following sections will further investigate the relationships between all numerical values in Columns G, D, and M to assess whether any additional patterns could be observed following the final exploratory adjustment in Column M.